Logo Voyage

 Drama

 Drama was once a very popular medium in Kerala, and played a large role in the spread of Communist ideology and the social renaissance of the region.
 Due to the popularity of television soaps and cinema, the popularity of live drama has waned.
 However, some high-end dramas involving technology and innovative themes are gaining popularity in major metropolitan areas.
-Thrissur is the hub of Kerala drama, with many theatres hosting regular showss.
-Thrissur also hosts the annual International Drama Festival of Kerala, attracting prominent dramatists, from around the world.
+Thrissur is the hub of Kerala drama, with many theatres hosting regular shows.
+Thrissur also hosts the annual International Drama Festival of Kerala, attracting prominent dramatists from around the world.
 Most Kerala dramas are performed in Malayalam, and the stories based on social realities.
-Some temples offer dramas as part of their Temple festival programs.
+Some temples offer dramas as part of their temple festival programs.

 Cinema